tomzx/php-semver-checker/README.md

 After the inspection is completed, you are given a list of changes that have occurred between the two changesets following [Semantic Versioning 2.0.0](https://semver.org/).
 For each of these changes, the level of the change (MAJOR, MINOR, PATCH) will be given, as well as the location of the change (file and line number) and a reason as to why this level change is suggested.

+## For continuous integration

+If you'd like to use `php-semver-checker` in your CI pipeline, we recommend you look at [`php-semver-checker-git`](https://github.com/tomzx/php-semver-checker-git) which integrates with Git and will compare your latest changes with the latest Git tag of your repository.

 ## Semantic Versioning 2.0.0 Overview

 Given a version number MAJOR.MINOR.PATCH, increment the:

 * MAJOR version when you make incompatible API changes,